elrizeyah/elrizeyah/README.md

 ---

 ## About Me
-- Frontend developer with a passion for crafting user-friendly, responsive, and visually engaging web applications.
+- Frontend developer passionate about user-friendly, responsive, and accessible web apps.
-- Experienced in translating design concepts into clean, maintainable code.
-- Currently focusing on React, Tailwind CSS, and building scalable design systems.
+- Turning designs into clean, maintainable code with React, Tailwind, and scalable design systems.
-- Strong interest in human-centered design, interaction patterns, and accessibility.
+- Focused on human-centered design, intuitive interactions, and seamless user experiences.

 ---